hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 All we ask is that *somebody* might conceivably read it for fun.
 And this leads to a different failure mode: when questions only appeal to a minority of students.
-I think this is the pedagogical "wisdom" behind the scrubland: write material which is *uniformly unappealing* so that nobody is left out.
+This is part of the pedagogical "wisdom" behind the scrubland: write material which is *uniformly unappealing* so that nobody is left out.
 We can all share in the joy of shrubs!